collective/collective.dynamicmosaic/src/collective/dynamicmosaic/tests/rendering.rst

 This doctest illustrates the blocks rendering process.
 At a high level, it consists of the following steps:

-0. Obtain the content page, an HTML document.
+0. Obtain the content page, an HTML document returned from a BrowserView.

 1. Look for a site layout link in the content page.
 This takes the form of an attribute on the html tag like ``<html data-layout="..." />``.